 Years ago, I remember walking with my daughter, then 6 years old, on a downtown street in a small New England town.
 She was wearing a red knit hat and a stranger mistook it for a piece of Christmas apparel.
 "What is Santa bringing you, little girl?" he asked.
 I was so shocked that I didn't know how to respond.
 "We don't celebrate Christmas," is what I heard myself say.
 The kind stranger was obviously embarrassed, and I felt a bit embarrassed, too, for his confusion, and my own.

 No, it is not easy being a committed Jew in a society that so obviously and confidently assumes that everyone loves Christmas.
 Even the current politically correct habit of wishing people "Happy holidays" does not really make things any easier.
 Hanukkah is often treated as an ersatz Jewish Christmas, the only difference being the substitution of blue and white wrapping paper for red and green.
-It some ways, it only makes the issue more confusing for both Jews and non-Jews.
+It some ways, it only makes the issue more confusing for both everyone.

 I don't have all the answers to the dilemma, but here are a few that have worked for me and my family over the years: